LegendaryMagma/legendarymagma.github.io/about.md

 ### LegendaryMagma

 Welcome to this LegendaryMagma website.
-There's not much here right now.
+This website provides information about music, coding and puppies.